-Start by combining all of the dry ingredients into your mixing bowl.
-If the loose tea is in large pieces, you may need to grind or pulverize it before adding it to the other dry ingredients.
+Start by combining the dry ingredients in your mixing bowl.
+If you have large pieces of loose tea, you may need to grind or pulverize it before adding it to the other dry ingredients.
 Then add the butter cubes and mix just until the butter flattens out but remains in large pieces (Panel #1, below).

 Add the cream and mix only until the scone dough starts to come together.
 It will still be slightly crumbly (Panel #2).

 Rolling and folding the dough

-At this point, many scone recipes have you mush the scone dough together and cut it out.
-The rolling and folding in this recipe creates flaky layers instead.
+At this point, many scone recipes have you mush your scone dough together and cut out the scones.
+Instead, the rolling and folding in this recipe gives your flaky layers.

 Turn the dough mixture out onto a lightly floured countertop and roll or pat it into a rough rectangle about 8 by 12 inches and one inch thick (Panel #1, below).
 Fold down the top third of the rectangle (Panel #2).

 Now fold up the bottom third like a business letter (Panel #3, above).
 Rotate the dough 90 degrees or one quarter turn (Panel #4), and repeat the rolling and folding and turning three more times.
 If your kitchen is warm, put the dough into the refrigerator for 15 minutes between turns.